Vishalkarma-211119/Nginx-container-build/README.md

   $ terraform apply

-  Finally create a docker container and deployed it usin public ip
+  Finally create a docker container and deployed it using public ip